tholman/asciiFaceSaver/readme.md

 ### Checking out

 Feel free to check out the app and code around...
 I have a small fear that some files may be missing to set up the project (although it works fine for me).
-Don't hesitate to reach out if I can help, of clean things up if you notice them out of order.
-It might not be hard to tell that I'm not an osx kind of guy.
+Don't hesitate to reach out if I can help, or clean things up if you notice them out of order.
+It probably not hard to tell that I'm not an osx kind of guy.

 ### Adding a face